 Apparently, department management was catching heat because Harris was upset that his project was stalled.
-Harris had the political aid of his business partner, City Councilman Bob Beers.
-All the plan reviewers involved agreed that the plans were insufficient.
+All the plan reviewers involved agreed that the plans were insufficient; they failed to comply with the city’s energy code and ADA requirements.
 The Texas architect resubmitted the plans three weeks later, but they contained the same (lack of) information.
 Not surprisingly, the plans were rejected once again.

 One day on the jobsite, an insulation contractor hired by the larger building’s owners (a group of California architects) was installing insulation.
 Harris told the insulation contractor to “leave that crap off my walls” and then kicked him off the job.
 The insulation contractor called the California architects about the incident, and thankfully they altered the contract so as to leave him whole.
 The owners then called Harris and stated, “We have to do this per code.”
 Harris said he wanted the insulation removed and that he would take care of the code.
 Due to the lack of insulation, the plan had to be revised and subsequently failed a plan review.

 Harris demanded a meeting with the plan reviewers.
-During the meeting, Harris told White in no uncertain terms that he was going to build how he wanted, and that he didn’t care about the codes.
-Harris went on to allege that since he and Beers were partners, there wasn’t going to be any trouble with the project.
+During the meeting, Harris told White in no uncertain terms that he was going to build how he wanted and that he didn’t care about the codes.
+Harris went on to say he was going to take his concerns to the city council.
+While this is not an uncommon assertion in building departments, Harris was probably betting on the political aid of his business partner, City Councilman Bob Beers.
 Furthermore, Harris didn’t want to adhere to the handicapped accessibility requirements, saying, “This isn’t a place for them.
 I’m not going to be waiting on any of those handicapped people.”

-The Texas architect stated that he had never spoken to Harris.
+According to White, the Texas architect stated that he had never spoken to Harris.
 The architect was hired by a subcontractor, and it was the subcontractor who communicated with Harris.
-Through his relationship with the subcontractor, the architect knew that both Harris and Beers were unreceptive to any advice.
+Through his relationship with the subcontractor, the architect knew that Harris was unreceptive to any advice.
 The architect was also aware that there were plumbing and electrical problems.
 After expressing further frustration with his contractual situation, the architect told White, “Do whatever you have to do to get it to pass.”
 The plans were then red-lined, which means the building department takes the submitted plans, whites out the discrepancies and draws the corrections in red.

 City building department management came into White’s office and inquired about the project and Harris’s concerns.
 White explained the rationale of the team.
-It was then revealed that Beers threatened to re-examine the codes if his project didn’t get approved.
+It was then revealed that Beers threatened to re-examine the codes in light of his project’s difficulties with approval.
 White defended both the codes and their development process, of which he had been highly involved.

 Unfortunately, the pressure didn’t end there.
 White served on the energy code committee of the Southern Nevada Building Officials group.
 This particular committee had conducted a review of the 2012 IECC.
 White presented the committee’s findings, as well as their proposed amendments, to the entire group.
 During the discussion, the group was warned that Beers was hoping to make major changes to the then-in-place 2009 IECC.
-Beers had also expressed concerns over the accessibility code.
-The group obviously viewed this as a bad idea.
+The city council was also expressing concerns over the accessibility code, particularly with regards to bathroom requirements.
+The code officials obviously viewed this as disconcerting.

-The city attorney met with Beers and convinced him that ADA was federal law, and that any attempt to alter or delete portions or all of the city’s accessibility code (ANSI 117.1) would bring federal wrath down on the city, with an indefensible lawsuit as the probable outcome.
-Upset by this, Beers eventually called the city manager, city building official Chris Knight and White into his office for a meeting.
-White took this opportunity to explain the code process, but Beers didn’t want to hear from an underling.
-The explanation continued from the building official and the city attorney.
-Beers still expressed ambivalence.
+In a follow-up meeting, Beers and his office manager met with the city manager, White and the city’s director of building officials, Chris Knight.
+White started to explain that any attempt to alter or delete portions or all of the city’s accessibility code (ANSI 117.1) would bring federal wrath down on the city, with an indefensible law suit as the probable outcome.
+Beers cut off White, saying he knew ADA was a requirement.
+Beers didn’t want to hear from an underling, so the explanation continued from the director and the city manager.
+According to White, Beers still expressed ambivalence.

 The City Council

-Beers knew he needed an ally on the city council, and he found one in Bob Coffin.
-Like Beers, Coffin is a former state senator, and their voting records are nearly aligned.
+Beers found an ally on the city council in Bob Coffin.
+Like Beers, Coffin is a former state senator and their voting records are nearly aligned.
 Coffin co-sponsored (with Beers) a proposal that would rescind the city’s energy code for remodels and renovations only.
 Originally, the legislation included residential buildings.
 But since the Southern Nevada HBA members all build to either the Energy Star or Environments for Living programs, they opposed the proposal.
-To avoid political ramification, they declined to testify publicly, but privately convinced Beers to remove residential from the measure.
+To avoid political ramification, they declined to testify publicly but privately convinced Beers to remove residential from the measure.

-White and his team researched the number of permits issued by the building department since the 2009 IECC was adopted by the city.
-They totaled 1,800, but only three of those 1,800 required a complete overhaul/energy code renovation.
+White researched the number of permits issued by the building department since the 2009 IECC was adopted by the city.
+They totaled 1,800, but only three of those 1,800 (0.16 percent) required a complete overhaul/energy code renovation.
 Harris’s project was one of them, though the larger building’s owners already knew the rules and hadn’t complained.

 On June 19, 2013, it was posed to all seven city council members.
 A number of people (state arch board, local AIA chapter, local USGBC chapter, SWEEP, state energy office, Las Vegas Glazers Association and energy auditors) spoke against the idea of exempting renovations to all pre-2009 buildings from the city’s energy code.
 Building owners were also opposed to the measure, as they wanted a level playing field.
 Harris didn’t speak at the city council meeting, but the aforementioned realtor friend did.
-Beers did not abstain, nor was he asked to by the council or Mayor Goodman.
-The topic was mentioned in testimony delivered by the local USGBC chapter president.
+Beers did not abstain, based on the city attorney’s aforementioned judgment.
+The topic was revisited in testimony delivered by the local USGBC chapter president.
 Councilman Coffin considered the notion baseless and said so at length.